I use VBA/VB.Net to build better ways of achieving every day tasks

 Many people use Excel every day and share their workbooks with other users.
-One of the frustrating parts of sharing is that other people can modify, edit or delete your data.
-By creating a Login area, you can control which sheets are available for view to anyone who is not logged in.
+One of the frustrating parts of sharing is that other people can modify, edit, or delete your data.
+By creating a Login area, you can control which sheets are available for viewing to anyone who is not logged in.
 This comes in handy in many applications, such as management systems, where instead of multiple workbooks to keep information (such as budgets) away from less senior members of staff, you simply lock it away behind a Login option.

-Excel has it's limitations and an experienced user of VBA and Microsoft systems may be able to bypass this Login, however, for the average user it does more than suffice.
+Excel has its limitations and an experienced user of VBA and Microsoft systems may be able to bypass this Login.
+However, for the average user, it does more than suffice.

 VBA (Visual Basic for Applications) allows users of Microsoft applications to create custom code and utilise it to perform actions otherwise not included.
-So let's get started
+So let's get started.

-Step 1 - Accessing VBA And Creating A Form
+Step 1 - Accessing VBA and Creating a Form

 VBA can be accessed in one of two ways:

-- Simply press ALT + F11
+- Simply press ALT + F11.

-- Head to the Options and select "View Developer Tab" then click Visual Basic (2007 Onwards)
+- Head to the Options and select "View Developer Tab" then click Visual Basic (2007 Onwards).